FuturesJS/FuturesJS/README.markdown

 TODO: Allow a map

 ### Custom wrapping a function
-The simple argument-index wrapper provided with PromiseJS isn't adequate for an implementation like this:
+The simple argument-index wrapper provided with FuturesJS isn't adequate for an implementation like this:
     var myFunc = function(params) {
       // do_stuff
     }